Robert2009-7034/Unit-4-Hotdog-vendors/README.md

                 "ketchup": float(items[6])
                 }

-            # Stores each record in hotdog_data
+            # Stores each record in hotdog_data so I can use the variable hotdog_data in my searches and sorts
             hotdog_data.append(record)

 # test example: print all data to check it is in the list